jefsaber/Full-Stack-Front-456/README.md

 - Otherwise, shipping costs 5.99 euros
 - Tax is calculated at 19% of the subtotal
 - Express delivery costs an extra 9.99 euros

 ---

+## How Account Management Works

+Your account information is managed with the same modern state system as the shopping cart:

+- **Profile Data**: Your username, email, full name, and default address are loaded when you visit your profile
+- **Preferences**: Newsletter subscription and product rating preferences are stored and can be updated instantly
+- **Order History**: All your past orders are displayed with their current status
+- **Order Details**: Each order shows the complete breakdown including items purchased, delivery address, cost summary, and tracking information

+The system uses NgRx to manage all account data, keeping everything in sync across the application.

+---